justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 With enough attempts, we could probably create a note that is executing near the allowed time and therefore returns two different results with the same note.
 But would the admin spend over 20 seconds to wait for the page to load?
 We doubted it and went into researching other possibilities despite the fact that this solution would be even more beautiful in our opinion :)

 Now, the fact that other pages are not being removed comes really handy.
-We noticed that if we change the `-home.html` suffix in the URL of the `pages/b699e61f9d5ce40a7caa8d7b3e66be98979a5b9f838073a833739c8b3f54d726/fd8f9ba6ede0-home.html` page to `-about.html` we could see our 2nd page.
+We noticed that if we change the `-home.html` suffix in the URL of the `pages/b699e61f9d5ce40a7caa8d7b3e66be98979a5b9f838073a833739c8b3f54d726/fd8f9ba6ede0-home.html` page to `-about.html` we could see our second page.
 Viola, that's exactly what we need.

 #### Getting the XSS
 ![](./screenshots/alert.png)

 We've got all we needed but where was the XSS?
 We've analyzed a lot of expressions in the search for something that would allow us to inject `<>` characters.
-There are a lot of rules like
+There are dozens of rules in form of `(.+)`, for example the two below.

 ```json
 {